Improving future society trustworthiness through security research

 What you can expect to learn in this laboratory

-Students who graduate from our lab will have deep knowledge regarding cybersecurity and IoT/CPS security.
-They will be able to develop network-related software, and to perform various kinds of network security experiments and assessments.
-Through their involvement in cybersecurity, the students will also gain hands-on network security experience; thus, they will become able to deal with cybersecurity issues in the real world.
-Their English paper reading, writing, as well as their presentation skills will also improve significantly.
+Students who graduate from our lab will possess deep knowledge regarding cybersecurity and IoT/CPS security.
+They will be able to develop cybersecurity-related software, and perform various kinds of network experiments and assessments.
+The students will also gain hands-on network security experience and will be capable to deal with cybersecurity issues in the real world.
+Their English paper reading and writing, as well as presentation skills will also improve significantly.

 【Job category of graduates】 Cybersecurity, ICT, embedded system manufacturing